Niyiid/simple-task-runner/README.md

 ### Introduction

 This is a dirty implementation of an asynchronous simple task runner that runs tasks concurrently up until a certain limit.
-I wrote it as part of my live coding session interview with @HeftyByte.
+I wrote it as part of a live coding session interview.
 Even though I didn't finish it during the live coding session, I still decided to put up the working implementation here.

 Your are free to use the code or build upon it.